eudaimyst/turn-based-pattern-toy-models/docs/toy-descriptions.md

 It shows only the geometric shape produced when a sequence receives a brief external tap.

+# For academic readers

+Academically, this is the impulse response of a second-order linear recurrence with configurable gains.
+It supports discussion of damping ratios, oscillatory vs. non-oscillatory regimes, and stability conditions.
+It provides an accessible example of how small parameter changes alter transient behavior without invoking internal-state interpretations.

+No further additions needed.

 -----------------------------------------------------------------------------------------------------

 # Toy 13: Parameter–Bifurcation Explorer
 *A pattern showing how long-term behaviour can shift dramatically as a single control parameter varies.*

+⚠NOTE: This toy has not been fully implemented per the description, it simply shows the full bifurcation map with all points plotted.⚠

 This toy visualizes how the long-term outcomes of a simple nonlinear recurrence change when you adjust one parameter.
 As the control parameter r increases, the recurrence may settle to a stable value, enter periodic cycles, or transition into richly structured high-variability regimes.